oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 * An Information Model datatype defines the essential information content of an IP Header
-* An IP packet being processed within a device or application is:
+* An IP packet being processed within a device or application is modeled as:
   * Information theory: information content
   * IM: logical value (instance of the IP Header abstract datatype, internal representation)
   * DM: an internal representation specific to a concrete data format
-  * RDF: a (logical) value in the value space
+  * RDF: a (logical) value in a value space
 * An IP packet transmitted over the wire or stored in a packet capture file is:
-  * Information theory: a sequence of channel symbols
+  * Information theory: a sequence of channel symbols (bytes or characters)
-  * IM: physical value (instance of IP Header abstract datatype, external representation)
+  * IM: physical value (instance of the IP Header abstract datatype, external representation)
   * DM: physical value (instance of an IP Header concrete datatype)
-  * RDF: a lexical value in the lexical space
+  * RDF: a lexical value in a lexical space (data format)

 The fact that one external representation of an RFC 791 IP header is 24 bytes demonstrates that its information content can be no greater than 24 bytes regardless of what other data formats may be used.
-Lexical data values are concrete, visualizable representations of information, but information itself is an abstract concept that focuses on meaning.
+Lexical data values are concrete visualizable representations of information, but information itself is an abstract concept that focuses on meaning.
 As described in [[YTLee](#ytlee)]'s 2008 paper on information modeling: